 Per Heander is investment manager at ALMI Invest in Lund, the leading investor of start-up companies in Sweden.
 Based in the ALMI Invest office in Lund he scouts for new investments in Skåne and Blekinge.
 Per is a member of Teknoseed II investment committee and have extensive experience from creation of start-up companies as board member.
 Prior to ALMI Invest Per worked at Innovationsbron and Teknoseed as investment manager.
 In the early 90’s Per held operating positions at the bank SEB, focusing on financing small to large corporates.
 Per holds a Bachelor in business administration from Lund University.

 At Marble Invest Andre’s main responsibilities are to research targeted technologies and markets, research and evaluate promising new investment opportunities and support the management of portfolio companies.
 Before joining Marble Invest, Andre held positions at Nelja Energia AS and Eesti Energia AS where he developed several pioneer wind farms in Estonia.

-Magnus Agerström is Managing Director of Cleantech Scandinavia, which he co-founded in 2007.
+Magnus Agerström is the chairman of Cleantech Scandinavia.
 With more than 70 investors and industry companies from around the world in a membership network, Cleantech Scandinavia has become one of the most influential actors in the Nordic cleantech space.
 Before he co-founded Cleantech Scandinavia he co-founded sustainability consultant/software company, Natlikan Sustainability AB, where he was Managing Director for many years and from which he made a successful exit in 2011.
 Magnus holds a bachelor of Business Administration and has a passion for Environmental Economics.
 He is convinced that the way we use our economic system will have to be reformed in order for us to solve the big sustainability challenges ahead.